johnfedoruk/bangular/aio/content/guide/dependency-injection-in-action.md

 1. It tells the injector to start its search for a `Parent` dependency in a component *above* itself, which *is* what parent means.

-2. Angular throws a cyclic dependency error if you omit the `@SkipSelf` decorator.
+2. Bangular throws a cyclic dependency error if you omit the `@SkipSelf` decorator.

   `Cannot instantiate cyclic dependency!
 (BethComponent -> Parent -> BethComponent)`